OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/po/dividend.md

 ---
 title: dividend
-description: The 'dividend' page offers detailed explanations on how to utilize dividend-related functionalities for portfolio optimization, showcasing parameters such as risk measure, nan-fill-method, historic period, and others.
+description: "The 'dividend' page offers detailed explanations on how to utilize dividend-related" functionalities for portfolio optimization, showcasing parameters such as risk measure, nan-fill-method, historic period, and others.
 Each parameter is explained in detail and comes with default settings, optional values, and choices to customize as per